| Jeremy Irons

 next to play Fitzgerald a great hero of mine which I am looking forward to

+playing the character."
 As a patron of the Hope

 foundation charity based out of Cork where the star has a castle Irons explained